ordercloud-api/ordercloud-javascript-sdk/README.md

   .then(impersonatedProductList => console.log(impersonatedProductList))
 ```

 As you can see this method makes it very easy to toggle between impersonated calls and non-impersonated calls.
 But what if you have more than two tokens to toggle between?
-To address that scenario we recommend using the optional `accessToken` parameter available as the last parameter on all sdk methods.
+To address that scenario we recommend using the optional `requestOptions.accessToken` parameter. `requestOptions` is available as the last parameter on all sdk methods.

 ```javascript
 import { Me } from 'ordercloud-javascript-sdk';